Swara Bhasker: Acting career

 As of 2013, Bhasker had completed shooting for Abbas Tyrewala's comedy drama Mango, starring Chandan Roy Sanyal and Monali Thakur, being produced under the banner of Kaleidoscope Entertainment.
 The film has been indefinitely delayed.

 She also played the lead role in Shashanka Ghosh's 2018 romantic comedy film Veere Di Wedding, co-starring Kareena Kapoor, Sonam Kapoor and Shikha Talsania, about four girls who embark on a trip from Delhi to Europe.
 Her masturbation scene using a vibrator in the film was praised for its frank portrayal of women's sexuality.
 Her performance in the film earned her a third Filmfare Award for Best Supporting Actress nomination.

 Personal life

 On 16 February 2023, she married Fahad Ahmad.
 On 23 September that year, she gave birth to their daughter, Rabiya.

-Political views
+Personal views

+CAA protests

 Bhasker has been a vocal critic of the CAA (Citizenship Amendment Act) and NRC (National Register of Citizens).
 She has actively participated in the CAA protests.

+Pro-Hamas stance

-In October 2024, she commented on the assassination of Yahya Sinwar, the former leader of Hamas who was listed as a terrorist by the USA and European Union, calling him a "revolutionary hero" after viewing footage of his last moments.
+She has come out in support of Hamas leadership.
+Following the October 7 attack on Israel by Hamas, she called people's "shock and horror at Hamas attacks on Israel" hypocritical.
+In October 2024, she commented on the assassination of Yahya Sinwar, the former leader of Hamas who was listed as a terrorist by several countries including the USA and European Union, calling him a "revolutionary hero" after viewing footage of his last moments.
 She stated:

 "I didn’t know anything about #yahyasinwar till I saw the footage of his last moments & assassination by the Zionist State and now I think he’s a revolutionary hero.
 Listen to his will, his last words and tell me that you are unmoved. #FreePalestine."